BenBrewerBowman/firebase-react-typescript-project-template/README.md

 ##### `yarn format`

-Formats any and all code to consistent spec
+Formats any and all code to formatter rules

 ##### `yarn deploy`